anandprabhakar0507/html-handbook/10-Tables.md

 ### Row headings

-Before I explained how you can have columns headings, using the `th` tag inside the first `tr` tag of the table.
+Before I explained how you can have column headings, using the `th` tag inside the first `tr` tag of the table.

 You can add a `th` tag as the first element inside a `tr` that's not the first `tr` of the table, to have row headings: